fiberdyne/4a-hal-generic-DEPRECATED/README.md

+# DEPRECATED
+The new code is located at [https://github.com/iotbzh/4a-hal-generic](https://github.com/iotbzh/4a-hal-generic)

 # 4a-hal-generic

 This project aims to provide a generic Hardware Abstraction Layer (HAL) for AGL's 4A (AGL Advanced Audio Architecture).
 The main feature of the generic HAL is that it becomes completely run-time dynamic in nature by employing the app-controller submodule.